Bristol Stag Weekend - Planning your Bristol stag do

 Having a group chat on WhatsApp or Facebook will help you to keep everyone informed, but you might need a few emails too to make sure you cover all of the potential guests.
 Starting out with an initial communication on the date and location works well as an introduction to get the group numbers confirmed.

-Once you’ve got that ticked off the list, you can start to organise the accommodation in Bristol before getting the activities, stag grub and party venues sorted.
+Once you’ve got that ticked off the list, you can start to organise the accommodation in Bristol before getting the activities, unusual stag grub and party venues sorted.
 We’ve included sections on each of these below to start you off, along with a few additional local tips for good measure.

 Where to stay – Bristol Accommodation